thunderbird/developer-docs/add-ons/hello-world-add-on/using-a-background-page.md

 #### messageTools.iterateMessagePages()

 The listener is using a helper function to be able to loop over the received messages.
 The `iterateMessagePages` function is defined in an ES6 module, which is loaded in line `2` of the background script shown above.
+So, we create a `modules` subfolder into our `hello-world` project folder.
+Then, we place the `messageTools.mjs` file within.
+Here follows what it should contain.

 {% code title="messageTools.mjs" %}
 ```javascript